White & Awakening

 What You'll Practice

-- Practices to explore racial conditioning with honesty, care, and resilience
+- Explore racial conditioning with honesty, care, and resilience

 - How whiteness was historically created and how it continues to shape systems and relationships today